jominjoseph/jominjoseph/ReadME.md

-HTTPRequest: This imitates the process of an HTTP request through the use of TCP sockets.
-There is a HTTPserver and HTTP client.
+HTTPRequest: This program was written in python and imitates the process of a HTTP request through the use of TCP sockets.
+There is a HTTPserver and
+HTTP client.

-DNSServer: THis imitates the process of pinigng a DNS Server.
-It either accepts or denies the particular request and more information is found in the read.me file.
+DNSServer: This program was written in python and imitates the process of pinigng a DNS Server.
+It either accepts or denies the particular request.
+More information is found in the read.me file.
 There is both a DNSServer and DNSClient.
 This program was created by utilizing UDP sockets.